Karabosithole/LearnJavaSnakeGame/HOME.md

 ## Overview
 The Snake Game is a fun and interactive project developed in Java, where players control a snake to eat apples and answer trivia questions after each successful catch.
 This project was designed to reinforce my Java skills through hands-on practice while creating an engaging and educational game.

+For more details, you can also check out the project’s [README file](https://github.com/Karabosithole/LearnJavaSnakeGame).
 ---

 ## Project Motivation